-But where do you begin if you have thousands upon thousands of photos?
-It’s a daunting task, but there’s a simple trick to making it easier on yourself.
+At some point, you need to sort through and organize your photos in a central storage location.
+But where do you begin if you have thousands upon thousands of images?
+It’s a daunting task, but there are a few simple tricks to make things easier on yourself.

 Here’s the secret …

 Don’t try to do it all at once.
 If you’re staring at thousands of photos or just swiping through your phone’s gallery and thinking, “How in the world do I sort all this?” you’re not alone.
 But don’t think about the end goal.
 Take it a small chunk at a time.